-The medication had a catastrophic affect on her.
-She suffered significant side effects, one of which caused her to be admitted to hospital and was unable to work for 3 weeks.
+The medication had a catastrophic effect on her.
+She suffered significant side effects, one of which caused her to be admitted to the hospital and was unable to work for 3 weeks.

 Her home life was seriously affected and she was not even able to kiss her partner or 2 small children.

-These side effects lasted for 6 months during which time she suffered lack of sleep from the stress and she also became depressed and had to be prescribed anti depressants.
+These side effects lasted for 6 months during which time she suffered a lack of sleep from the stress and she also became depressed and had to be prescribed anti-depressants.

 The medical expert who examined her for the Court proceedings concluded that the psychological problems should resolve within 15 months although she would remain vulnerable to stress for up to 5 years.

-The Ambulance Service were held to have caused the psychological injury by reason of providing her with defective medical equipment.
+The Ambulance Service was held to have caused the psychological injury by reason of providing her with defective medical equipment.